70 hack event(s)

 Description of the event: Aethir's cross-chain bridge contracts (primarily AethirOFTAdapter and Ethereum-related bridging contracts) were targeted in an exploit.
 The attacker attempted to drain funds by exploiting access control or ownership transfer vulnerabilities (e.g., transferOwnership issues), involving chains like BNB Chain.
 The Aethir team quickly detected the anomaly, promptly disconnected the compromised contracts, and collaborated with major exchanges (Binance, Upbit, Bithumb, etc.) to blacklist attacker wallets, effectively containing further damage.
 The main ATH token supply on Ethereum remained intact, and other bridges like ETH-ARB on Squid were unaffected.
 Initial estimates put potential losses around $400,000, but user impact was limited to under $90,000.
 The project promised a full compensation plan.

-Amount of loss: $ 90,000 Attack method: Contract Vulnerability
+Amount of loss: $ 90,000 Attack method: Smart Contract Vulnerability

 Description of the event: The cross-chain liquidity protocol CrossCurve (formerly EYWA) has confirmed that its cross-chain bridge protocol is under attack, due to a vulnerability in its smart contract that was exploited, resulting in the theft of approximately USD 3 million across multiple networks.
 Blockchain security firm Defimon Alerts identified that the attack vector exploited a gateway verification bypass vulnerability in CrossCurve’s ReceiverAxelar contract.
 Analysis shows that anyone could use a forged cross-chain message to call the contract’s expressExecute function, thereby bypassing the intended gateway verification and triggering unauthorized token unlocks on the protocol’s PortalV2 contract.
 Subsequently, CrossCurve issued a security update regarding the $EYWA token, stating that the exploitation has been successfully contained.